-• Cisco IM and Presence, page 23-1
+• Cisco IM and Presence, page 20-1

-This chapter discusses presence services, an increasingly critical piece of most unified communications deployments due to the productivity improvements that can be realized from user availability-based applications.
+This chapter discusses presence services, an increasingly critical piece of most Unified Communications and Collaboration deployments due to the productivity improvements that can be realized from user availability-based applications.
 This chapter defines presence and explores the various presence components and features, protocols, deployment models, redundancy, capacity, and general design guidelines.

-• Cisco Collaboration Clients and Applications, page 24-1
+• Cisco Collaboration Clients, page 21-1